Home

 Congratulations Pranavkumar!

-MU, IAA, and IRG hosted a symposium highlighting the prospects for international cooperation in the development of technologies enabling long-distance space travel.
-Through this cooperation, the IAA’s long-standing history of supporting space sciences, life sciences, technology, and system development was applied to interstellar travel and habitation.
-This symposium featured many of the leading voices in space exploration, culture, and more.
+In the light of other Suns, highlighted the prospects for international cooperation in the development of technologies enabling long-distance space travel and featured many of the leading voices in space exploration, culture, and more.

 Be sure to signup for our mailing list for more updates!